brianwarner/water/README.md

 communicate their impact to downstream consumers who may not realize the extent to which they depend upon the work of others.

+### Dependencies

+Water uses python3.

+Water is also compatible with pypy3, which provides a major speed bump if your system supports it.

 ### How to use it

 You should have a release snapshot of the project, as well as a current clone of